roger-castaldo/MQContract/Abstractions/Readme.md

 ##### Summary

-Called to decrypt the message body stream recieved as a message
+Called to decrypt the message body stream received as a message

 ##### Returns